TatsuUkraine/flutter_reactive_validator/README.md

 ## Validation connectors

-Package provides 2 types of validation connectors to provide relation between value that needs to be validated and validation rules.
+Package provides 2 types of validation connectors.
+Both define relation between value that needs to be validated and validation rules.

-Each of them starts track value changes as soon as it attached to the controller.
+Each of them starts to track value changes as soon as it attached to the controller.

+Package allows to use both connector types within the same controller instance as long as they using the same field type.

 ### ValueListenableValidationConnector